 So there seemed a lot of positives about engaging with research opportunities as a Consultant Geriatrician.
 It was important to support development of evidence-based interventions tailored to the needs of older adults and collaboration could also enhance my own professional well-being.

 The role of CHARMER – why did I take up this opportunity and has it lived up to expectation?

 The CHARMER programme is working with older adult inpatients, a patient group undoubtedly underserved by clinical research, to develop and test a behaviour change intervention for hospital doctors and pharmacists to encourage proactive deprescribing.
 This means stopping medicines before they cause harm.

-Currently half of older people are prescribed a medicine with a safety risk.
+Currently half of older people are prescribed a medicine with a potential safety risk.
 The CHARMER team’s previous research found that these medicines are rarely stopped; less than 1% of hospital admission medication is proactively deprescribed.
-The CHARMER programme aims to develop and test a behaviour change intervention for hospital doctors and pharmacists to encourage proactive deprescribing.
+Yet 99.8% of patients and carers want doctors to initiate deprescribing discussions in hospital.